 Swindon may be many things, but boring certainly isn’t one of them; steeped in history and culture Swindon is one of the most dynamic and prosperous settlements in the South West.

 From a sleepy market town during the 1800s to one of Europe’s fastest developing destinations during the 90s.
 Swindon has blossomed and bloomed over the years, earning itself a reputation as a haven for business, sport, leisure and shopping.
-Whether you want to shop designer brands, go ice skating, or eat a Dominos Pizza, Swindon has it all.
+Whether you want to visit Swindon Designer Outlet, visit one of Swindon's many parks, visit one of the many fantastic Restaurants in Swindon, or pop down the road to Cotswold Water Park, Swindon has it all.

 Although, Swindon steadily began to expand and improve over the years, it wasn’t until 1840 that it really started to make a name for itself thanks to pioneering designer Isambard Kingdom Brunel, who selected Swindon as his base for the Great Western Railways.